If You Must Beg for Love Then It Isn’t Love

-That is when you find yourself in an unequal relationship with potential for manipulation, blackmail, and even humiliation.
-The person who begs for love can lose sight of who they are, and when that happens it seriously damages your self-esteem.
+That’s when you find yourself in an unequal relationship with potential for manipulation, blackmail, and even humiliation.
+If you beg for love, you can lose sight of who you are.
+When that happens, it seriously damages your self-esteem.

-What is really behind this kind of behavior?
-Why do we continue to ask for love when the other person has already said that it’s over?
+What’s really behind this kind of behavior?
+Why do we continue to beg for love when the other person has already said it’s over?

 We teach children the value of hard work and the need to fight for what they believe in and desire.
-Somehow, this struggle also gets associated with human relationships when in fact, the world of emotions doesn’t always work that way.
+Somehow, this struggle also gets associated with human relationships.
+But the world of emotions doesn’t always work that way.

 - No amount of struggle, self-humiliation, or demonstration of your unbridled passion for the other person will make them want you.
-The heart simply does not work that way.
+The heart simply does not work that way, nor is it healthy.

 - False hope is poison for those who refuse to face reality.
-Of course it isn’t easy to accept heartbreak, but when the other person has made it very clear that the feel nothing, it’s vital that you accept that.
+Of course, it isn’t easy to accept heartbreak, but when the other person has made it very clear they feel nothing, it’s vital that you accept that.

 Acting differently in order to be loved